“Baltic Sea Security: Today and Tomorrow”

 What are the critical maritime security challenges of the confined Baltic Sea region today and to what extent are they inter-regional?

 What counter-strategies do key stakeholders employ and what are their security policy implications?

 What are the risks and prospects for tomorrow?

 The symposium in Vaasa is preceded by the public PhD viva voce of Lt Cdr Stefan Lundqvist, orally defending his thesis titled “Continuity and Change in post-Cold War Maritime Security: A Study of the Strategies Pursued by the US, Sweden and Finland 1991–2016” in the presence of Professor Dr. Joachim Krause, Director of the Institute for Security Policy at Kiel University.
 Professor Mikko Hupa, Chancellor of ÅA, will welcome the participants and Flotilla Admiral Ewa Skoog Haslum, Vice Chancellor of SEDU will introduce the inaugural symposium of the Baltic Sea Strategy Forum series.
-In its sole panel, Dr. Sebastian Bruns, Head of Center for Maritime Strategy and Security at ISPK and Dr. Gary John Schaub Jr, Centre for Military Studies at the University of Copenhagen, will join Professor Till as speakers and present their forward-looking views on the security of the Baltic Sea.
-The symposium concludes with a panel moderated by Lt Col Anders Enström, Head of the Maritime Operations Section at SEDU.
-The concluding panel is held under Chatham House rule.
+In its sole panel, Dr. Sebastian Bruns, Head of Center for Maritime Strategy and Security at ISPK, Dr. Gary John Schaub Jr, Centre for Military Studies at the University of Copenhagen, and Rear Admiral Jens Nykvist, Chief of Staff of the Royal Swedish Navy, will present their forward-looking views on the security of the Baltic Sea.
+The concluding panel is moderated by Lt Col Anders Enström, Head of the Maritime Operations Section at SEDU.
+It is held under Chatham House rule.

 Please note that Prof. Geoffrey Till, who was originally marked to join the conference as a speaker, cannot participate due to a scheduling conflict.